byui-cit/learning-modules/modules/js/operators/prepare1.md

 1. Javascript prefers numeric comparisons and will coerce to a primitive numeric value if it can
 2. In the case of '+' (addition or concatination).
 If there is a string involved...all values will be converted to strings.
 That's the only way JS knows to combine mixed values.

+Why coercion?
+Javascript needs the ability to coerce values because it is [weakly typed](../../variables/prepare1/#strongly-typed-weakly-typed-what-does-that-even-mean)

 ## Examples

 ```javascript